noobymatze/nordref/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
+  * Create and migrate your database with `mix ecto.load && mix ecto.setup`
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`